 When we’d last met we’d ended up in a dungeon where we had been sent by the mayor of a nearby town.
 He was worried some local cultists were trying to hatch dragon eggs in the caves, as you do.
 He asked us to check it out and destroy any eggs we found.

 After a fairly unimpressive start in which we were nearly destroyed by a small horde of kobolds, we healed up and pressed on.
 Soon we were searching caves for treasures, destroying cultists and getting overly paranoid about traps.
-Eventually we came to a cave containing a large monster and 3 large dragon eggs.
-With a little effort we dispatch the monster and looked about.
+Eventually, we came to a cave containing a large monster and 3 large dragon eggs.
+With a little effort, we dispatched the monster and looked about.

 One of our team noticed a stalagmite moving.
 It climbed down from the ceiling, revealing itself to be a “roper”.
 It decided we weren’t very interesting and, declaring, “One’s hungry,” lumbered over to our fresh kill and commenced with stuffing its face.
 Charming.

 I think this is the first monster that’s demonstrated an aptitude for English.
 We decided to ask it questions.